mel868/mel868/README.md

 Welcome to My GitHub Profile!

-Hi there! 👋 I'm a computer science student at 42Paris.
-I am also pursuing a degree in law, exploring the fascinating intersection between technology and legal frameworks.
+I'm a computer science student at [42Paris](42.fr).
+I am also pursuing a degree in law at [Panthéon-Sorbonne University](https://www.pantheonsorbonne.fr/), exploring the fascinating intersection between technology and legal frameworks.

 # About Me